-- An overview of the resettlement impacts, particularly economic displacement impacts on the users of the forest lands. - A summary of economic displacement impacts, primarily due to the placement of pylon points on forest lands - Explanation of the valuation method and compensation strategy - Scope of monitoring activities and responsible personnel for implementation and budget
+- An overview of the potential resettlement impacts, including economic displacement affecting private agricultural lands, public lands and forest lands. - A summary of economic displacement impacts, primarily due to: - The placement of pylon points on agricultural lands, - Potential minor losses in crop yield caused by construction-related dust and traffic. - Explanation of the valuation method and compensation strategy

+- An outline of the compensation and livelihood restoration measures to be implemented. - Scope of monitoring activities and responsible personnel for implementation and budget.